Safety Last!: Plot

 Meanwhile, Harold has been hiding his lack of success by sending his girlfriend expensive presents he cannot really afford.
 She mistakenly thinks he is successful enough to support a family and, with his mother's encouragement, takes a train to join him.
 In his embarrassment, he has to pretend to be the general manager, even succeeding in impersonating him to get back at Stubbs.
 While going to retrieve her purse (which Mildred left in the manager's office), he overhears the real general manager say he would give $1,000 to anyone who could attract people to the store.
 He remembers Bill's talent and pitches the idea of having a man climb the "12-story Bolton building", which De Vore's occupies.
 He gets Bill to agree to do it by offering him $500.
 The stunt is highly publicized and a large crowd gathers the next day.

 When a drunkard shows "The Law" (the policeman who was pushed over) a newspaper story about the event, the lawman suspects Bill is going to be the climber.
 He waits at the starting point despite Harold's frantic efforts to get him to leave.
 Finally, unable to wait any longer, Bill suggests Harold climb the first story himself and then switch his hat and coat with Bill, who will continue on from there.
 After Harold starts up, the policeman spots Bill and chases him into the building.
 Every time Harold tries to switch places with Bill, the policeman appears and chases Bill away.
 Each time, Bill tells his friend he will meet him on the next floor up.

 Eventually, Harold reaches the top, despite his troubles with some hungry pigeons, a net, several cheering girls, an old lady, a construction duo, a clock, a rope, a dog, a mouse, a gun man, and a wind gauge, he finally kisses his girl.
-While they walk away, Harold accidentally steps in a tar pit and loses his boots and socks.
+While they walk away, Harold accidentally steps in a tar pit and loses his oxford shoes and socks.